shubhamcommits/portfolio/COMPLETE_PORTFOLIO_GUIDE.md

 ## Introduction

 At Salesforce, I manage over 800 Kubernetes clusters spanning AWS, GCP, and Alibaba Cloud.
-Maintaining 99.99% uptime across this scale isn't just about having good tools—it's about building systems that anticipate failures before they impact users.
+Maintaining 99.99% uptime across this scale isn't just about having good tools-it's about building systems that anticipate failures before they impact users.

 ## The Challenge